codehaus/prometheus/readme.txt

 -methods that use a timeout (also a 0 timeout), prefix them with try.

+improvement test:
+unfair/fair functionality needs to be tested with the StrictLendableReference

 idea improvement test:
 the long calculation could used to stress a cpu, could contain yields to increase the number of context switches.